 The Museum offers several educational programs that are staffed primarily by volunteers.
+Students, learn more about how to volunteer in the summer of 2014.

 We are looking for volunteers to lead children along a literary journey to Mars, tell them about Lisa the bunny's first airplane trip, and share in their excitement as they experience the Wright brothers' first flight.
 If you have a good speaking voice and experience working with young children, we would like to talk to you!
 Previous storytelling experience is not required.
 We will teach you how to use props and engage in dramatic play and movement.
 Volunteers are needed weekday mornings, and Saturday mornings and afternoons.
 You must be at least 16 years old to volunteer.
 For more information please contact Diane Kidd, (202) 633-2546.